-Here are 10 well-tested things to bear in mind when applying for a mortgage – aimed specifically at limited company contractors and consultants.
+Here are 10 well-tested things to consider when applying for a contractor mortgage in 2022.

 Keep an eye on your credit score

 One of the first things a prospective lender will do is subject your application to a credit check.

 Any missed payments or CCJs will put a dent in your chances to secure a mortgage – or limit the amount you can borrow.

 Make sure you and any co-applicant(s) are on the electoral roll for your current residential address.

 Most lenders require a deposit of 10% or more these days.

 The more you can put down, the greater the range of products you will be eligible for.
 The interest rates offered drop significantly if you can raise 20%, 25%, or more.